 Pin 46 is connected directly to the Telit module ADC pin.
 It has a 0 to 1.8v range with 10 bit resolution.
-Use the AT command to read the ADC.
+Use the command AT#ADC=1,2<cr> to read the ADC.
 The returned value is expressed in millivolts.